Is the Yucatan Peninsula safe for new travelers?

 Yucatan Nightlife

 Whilst not the most hectic in Mexico, the nightlife in the Yucatán region is pretty varied and is great nevertheless to experience when looking to let your hair down.
+After all, the evening is the coolest part of the day here.

 The backpacking hub of Mérida is one of the most popular destinations to visit in Mexico and has lots of great options.